-With ELT, data cleansing, enrichment, and transformation all occur inside the data warehouse itself.
+With ELT data pipeline, data cleansing, enrichment, and data transformation all occur inside the data warehouse itself.
 Raw data is stored indefinitely in the data warehouse, allowing for multiple transformations.

 ELT is a relatively new development, made possible by the invention of scalable cloud-based data warehouses.

 Cloud data warehouses such as Snowflake, Amazon Redshift, Google BigQuery, and Microsoft Azure all have the digital infrastructure, in terms of storage and processing power, to facilitate raw data repositories and in-app transformations.

 Although ELT data pipeline is not used universally, the method is becoming more popular as companies adopt cloud infrastructure.

 ETL vs ELT: How is ETL Different from the ELT Process?